barbarer/py4e-int/_sources/files/writeCode.rst

               def biggestLoss(file):
                   maxLoss = 0
                   lines = file.readlines()
+                  # Use line to iterate through lines
                   for line in lines:
                       values = line.split(",")
+                      # Element 1 in values accesses the opening values
                       opening = float(values[1])
                       closing = float(values[4])
+                      # dailyLoss is the difference between opening and closing
                       dailyLoss = opening - closing
+                      # Set condition if the dailyLoss is greater than the overall highest loss
                       if (dailyLoss < maxLoss):
                           maxLoss = dailyLoss
+                          # Element 0 is the date
                           date = values[0]
                   print(date + " loss " + str(maxLoss))